 When using an AD server, you can deploy an initial installation of FortiClient (Windows) to endpoints, but you cannot deploy an initial installation of FortiClient (macOS).
-After FortiClient for Windows or macOS is installed on endpoints and endpoints are connected to FortiClient EMS, you can deploy upgrades, uninstallations, and replacements of both FortiClient for Windows and macOS using AD servers.
+After FortiClient for Windows or macOS installs on endpoints and endpoints are connected to FortiClient EMS, you can deploy upgrades, uninstallations, and replacements of both FortiClient for Windows and macOS using AD servers.

 When using workgroups, you cannot deploy an initial installation of FortiClient to endpoints.
-However, after FortiClient is installed on endpoints and endpoints are connected to FortiClient EMS, you can use workgroups to uninstall and update FortiClient on endpoints.
+However, after FortiClient installs on endpoints and endpoints are connected to FortiClient EMS, you can use workgroups to uninstall and update FortiClient on endpoints.

-The image below shows a deployment of FortiClient using FortiClient EMS with an AD server:
+The following shows a deployment of FortiClient using FortiClient EMS with an AD server: